jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (iv) excluded income:
     (v) exempt income under another provision; and
   (b) the person derives in the tax year a total amount of income meeting the requirements of paragraph (a) that is less than $2,340.

+### CW 55BC Water organisations
+(1) An amount of income derived by a water organisation is exempt income if— (a) the water organisation provides services that are only 1 or more of the following:
+    (i) water services:
+    (ii) services that are related to, or necessary for, providing water services (for example, services relating to the management or maintenance of water services networks):
+  (b) the water organisation is a company incorporated under the Companies Act 1993, and the only shareholders of the company are 1 or more of the following:
+    (i) a territorial authority:
+    (ii) a consumer trust that derives only exempt income under 1 or both of sections CW 41 and CW 42:
+  (c) the water organisation is not a company incorporated under the Companies Act 1993, and any distribution it makes is to a person who derives only exempt income.
+Meaning of water organisation
+(2) In this section and section CW 39, water organisation has the same meaning as in section 4 of the Local Government (Water Services) Act 2025.
+Meaning of water services
+(3) In this section, water services has the same meaning as in section 4 of the Local Government (Water Services) Act 2025.
+Meaning of territorial authority
+(4) In this section, territorial authority has the same meaning as in section 5(1) of the Local Government Act 2002.
+Meaning of consumer trust
+(5) In this section, consumer trust has the same meaning as in section 4 of the Local Government (Water Services) Act 2025.

 ### CW 55B Amounts of exempt income for partners
 A person who is a partner has an amount of exempt income to the extent to which an amount of exempt income results from the application of subpart HG (Joint venturers, partners, and partnerships) to them and their partnership.